tdunn891/addie-mcginty-cottage/README.md

 Potential Feature 2 - Livestream of Robe main beach.

-Potential Feature 3 - Currently the data entered into the Enquiry form doesn't go anyway, a simple 'Thank you' modal is shown.
+Potential Feature 3 - Currently the data entered into the Enquiry form isn't sent anywhere - a simple 'Thank you' modal is shown.
+Ideally this data should be sent to an email address or server database.

 <!-- END FEATURES -->